 B&T number plates

 Privately owned mini buses are the most common form of transport in Port Vila and run unspecified routes through municipal areas.
 Public mini buses have a red ‘B’ on their number plate.
-Buses also run in Loganville and northeast Malekula, and on Tanna Island.
+Buses also run in Luganville and northeast Malekula, and on Tanna Island.

 Most islands have taxis, which are marked by a red ‘T’ on their number plate and are usually 4WD open utilities.